GitGuardian/src-fingerprint/README.md

 ## Introduction

-The purpose of this package is to extract some git related information (all files sha, also commits sha) from your hosted source version control system
+The purpose of `src-fingerprint` is to provide an easy way to extract git related information (namely all files sha of a repository) from your hosted source version control system.

-It supports 3 main on premise version control service:
+This util supports 3 main version control systems:

-- GitHub Enterprise
+- GitHub and GitHub Enterprise
 - Gitlab CE and EE
 - Bitbucket